DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 There are two types of acceleration structures (AS) in ray tracing API: bottom-level AS, and top-level AS.
 Bottom-level acceleartion structure (BLAS) is where the actual geometry resides.
 Top-level acceleration structure is a set of references to the BLASes.
-On TLAS may reference multiple instances of the same BLAS with different transformations.
+One TLAS may reference multiple instances of the same BLAS with different transformations.
 BLASes are more expensive to build or update than TLASes.